 I don’t know exactly when my eating disorder began.
 I remember being excited about a diet I started with my friends when I was in eighth grade.
 A lot of cottage cheese was purchased.
-Then came years of studying ballet and a brief career in dance, where I adopted the habits of older dancers around me to stay thin: a diet of frozen grapes and Diet Coke.
+Then came years of studying ballet and a brief career in dance, where I adopted the diet of the older dancers around me: frozen grapes and Diet Coke.

 Once I hit my mid- to late 20s, and it became harder to maintain a low weight, my already unhealthy habits became more extreme.
 From the outside, everything looked GREAT!
-But it was all a lie, and I couldn’t even fully admit it to myself.
+But it was all a lie.

 If I went out to eat with friends, I’d watch the clock, making sure I was home within the hour to throw it all up.
 Sometimes late at night, I’d research eating disorder treatment centers and take online screening tests, all of which ended with some version of “You need help.”
+I knew the damage I was doing to my body.
 Anorexia, for one thing, is associated with an increased risk of heart failure, and vomiting can wear down the esophagus and cause it to rupture.
-I knew the damage I was doing to my body but I didn’t think my eating disorder was serious enough to warrant treatment.
+Still, I didn’t think my eating disorder was serious enough to warrant professional help.
 One day, I told myself.

 I finally sought treatment after meeting the man who would become my husband.
 Something about him shook me into honesty.
 I didn’t want to have secrets between us, so I told him.
 Then I told my parents and my sister, then one or two close friends.

 Treatment involved weekly meetings with a therapist, which were recommended over a residential program so that I could stick to my regular routine.
-There’s no single, gold-standard treatment method for eating disorders or any recognized “cure,” but there is strong research to support the use of cognitive behavioral therapy, as well as dialectical behavioral therapy.
-DBT employs many aspects of CBT, and also employs teaching mindfulness and regulating difficult or painful emotions.
+When it comes to eating disorders, there’s no single, gold-standard treatment method or any recognized “cure.”
+But there is strong research to support the use of cognitive behavioral therapy, as well as dialectical behavioral therapy.
+DBT employs many aspects of CBT, while additionally teaching mindfulness and regulation of difficult or painful emotions.
 CBT was popular at the time, so that’s what I chose.
-(Today, there’s an updated version called CBT-E, for enhanced.)
+(Today, there’s an updated version called CBT-E, for “enhanced.”)

 During our first session, my therapist instructed me to buy the book Overcoming Binge Eating, which outlines the CBT program we were following.